-The bike-sharing service will be technically based on a station-bound charging bar (Bikeholder) with a physical rental terminal (Terminal Light) and two different types of e-bikes (BESV CF1 and I: Sy) were specially converted for a Sycube bike-sharing system.
+The bike-sharing service will be technically based on a station-bound charging bar (Bikeholder) with a physical rental terminal (Terminal Light).
+Two types of E-Bikes (BESV CF1 and I: Sy) were specially converted for a Sycube bike-sharing system.
 As a new technical development, a control board for the Axa Wired Lock was developed which is attached to the frame tube in a separate component.
-This control board offers the customer the advantage that he can safely close the vehicle in the event of a break (stopover) or deliver the vehicle in the vicinity of a filled station (Fence).
+This control board offers the customer the advantage that he can safely close the vehicle in the event of a break (stopover) or deliver the vehicle within the vicinity of a bike-sharing station.

-The bike holder is on the one hand the mechanical housing for mounting and holding the charging point (or the locking system) and protects on the other hand against the physical stress caused by forces that occur when setting and removing the vehicles.
+A bike holder is on the one hand the mechanical housing for mounting and holding the charging point (or the locking system) and on other hand, protects against the physical stress caused by forces that occur when setting and removing the vehicles.

 For easy return, Sycube uses an insertion aid (plastic ring).
-This can be done in different RAL colors.
+This can be done in different RAL colours.
 In order to be able to uniquely assign the parking spaces or the locking systems, the parking spaces are numbered.
 The numbers are printed on self-adhesive label tags.
 The designated area on the plastic ring is slightly sunk.
-As soon as a docking unit of the bicycle is in the locking system, this is closed and can only be opened by the authorized user or service personnel.
-Opening can only be carried out if there is tension.
-The service personnel can unlock the locking mechanism mechanically by opening the maintenance flaps in the longitudinal beam also in an emergency, so that a removal of the bike is possible.
+As soon as a docking unit of the bicycle is in the locking system, this is closed and can only be opened by the authorised user or service personnel.
+The service personnel can also unlock the locking mechanism by opening the maintenance flaps in the longitudinal beam.
+This allows for the removal of the bike in case of emergency.
 The maintenance flaps are protected by appropriate locks.
 Each bikeholder is equipped with control electronics.

-Generally, the lock is resistant to vandalism so at least 10,000 N at the charging point are sustainable.
+Generally, the lock is resistant to vandalism so at least 10,000 N (Newtons) of force against the charging point is sustainable.
 The lock will reliably open at a tensile load of 300N.
 The offset of the vehicles from the centre axis of the charging point is a relevant measure, since in practice the vehicles are not always in flight despite guidance in the base plate.
-The lock can reliably open at an offset of 5 ° from the central axis.
-A removal of the bike is only possible if a borrowing with service, - or customer card or APP is made.
-It is thus not possible for unauthorized persons to remove a bike without permission.
+The lock can reliably open at an offset of 5° from the central axis.
+A removal of the bike is only possible once a borrowing payment exchange by the customers has been made.
+It is thus not possible for unauthorised persons to remove a bike without permission.

-The development of the control board for the frame lock offers further interesting possibilities to extend the functional spectrum of a bike sharing station.
-These are fence stations or virtual rental stations.
-A virtual rental station consists structurally of an electroless stele into which a BLE (Bluetooth low energy) Beacon is integrated.
+The development of the control board for the frame lock offers further interesting possibilities to extend the functional spectrum of a bike-sharing station.
+These are virtual rental stations.
+A virtual rental station consists structurally of an electroless platform into which a BLE (Bluetooth low energy) Beacon is integrated.
 This beacon provides a "BLE bell" within about 20 meters of the station.
 The station is powered by a CR17345 battery with a life of about 2 years.
 As a grading element a mark is placed on the ground within which the customer should turn off the wheel.
-A parking off the mark is possible as long as the vehicle is inside the BLE bell.
-In addition, the attachment of bicycle ironing is recommended as another organizing element.
+Parking off the mark is possible, as long as the vehicle is inside the BLE bell.